ghdl/setup-ghdl-ci/README.md

 # GitHub Action to setup [GHDL](https://github.com/ghdl/ghdl)

 > [!CAUTION]
-> This GitHub Action has been deprecated in favor of [setup-ghdl](https://github.com/ghdl/setup-ghdl).
+> This GitHub Action (`setup-ghdl-ci`) has been **deprecated** in favor of the new [setup-ghdl](https://github.com/ghdl/setup-ghdl) Action.
+> Please update your YAMl files and transition to the new GitHub Action.
+See the linked repository for details on optional parameters.
+Quick example:
 > ```yml
 > jobs:
 >   GHDL-on-Ubuntu: